Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Magnetic torques

 (subscripts 'sw' on $\rho$ and $v$ have been omitted, for simplicity), and the total force $F$ is similarly equal to the difference of the linear momentum flux,

 where $\Delta v \equiv \overline{v}_1 - \overline{v}_2$ and $\overline{v} \equiv (\overline{v}_1 + \overline{v}_2)/2 $ (bars indicate suitable averages) and

-is the amount of mass per unit time flowing through the region of interaction between the solar wind and the magnetosphere, to be distinguished from $\dot{M}_{\rm sw}$, the mass input rate from the solar wind into the magnetosphere.
-(Note: magnetic and thermal contributions to solar wind energy and momentum flux have been neglected as small in comparison to those of the bulk flow; see Sect.~\ref{sec:solwindenergy}.)
-Combining Eqs. (\ref{eq:PdV}) and (\ref{eq:FdV}) yields a relation between the power and the force (in the direction of solar wind flow), \activity{For comparison: what is the approximate ratio of forces exerted on the Earth of the total solar irradiance onto the Earth's surface (ignoring albedo, and assuming isotropic radiation from the atmosphere) to the solar-wind pressure on the magnetopause?
-That ratio shows why solar sails are designed for photon pressure rather than solar-wind dynamic pressure (note that some are designed to couple to induced electromagnetic effects, not dynamic pressure).}
+is the amount of mass per unit time flowing through the region of interaction between the solar wind and the magnetosphere, to be distinguished from $\dot{M}_{\rm sw}$, the mass input rate from the solar wind into the magnetosphere.\regfootnote{Note that the final expressions in Eqs.~(\ref{eq:PdV}) and~(\ref{eq:FdV} are approximations that assume that $v_1$ and $v_2$ are rather uniform across $A$.
+Whereas the upstream solar wind moving through 'surface 1' is generally quite uniform, this approximation is less tenable for the downstream flow through 'surface 2' which is placed in the geotail far downstream of Earth.
+This assumption thus limits the practical use of these expressions, although upper limits for $\mathcal{P}_{\rm sw}$ and $F_{\rm sw}$ are readily obtained by ignoring the downstream terms.
+Note also that magnetic and thermal contributions to solar wind energy and momentum flux in Eqs.~(\ref{eq:PdV}) and~(\ref{eq:FdV}) have been neglected as small in comparison to those of the bulk flow; see Sect.~\ref{sec:solwindenergy}.} Combining Eqs. (\ref{eq:PdV}) and (\ref{eq:FdV}) yields a relation between the power and the force (in the direction of solar wind flow), \activity{{\em Show:} For comparison: what is the approximate ratio of forces exerted on the Earth of the total solar irradiance onto the Earth's surface to the solar-wind pressure on the magnetopause?
+In your estimate, ignore reflection by and radiation from Earth's atmosphere, use an approximate Chapman-Ferraro radius for the cross section of the magnetosphere interacting with the solar wind, and maximize the solar wind pressure by ignoring the term involving $v_2$ in Eq.~(\ref{eq:FdV}).
+This exercise shows why solar sails are designed for photon pressure rather than solar-wind dynamic pressure (note that some are designed to couple to induced electromagnetic effects, not dynamic pressure). \mylabel{act:radwindpressure}}

-which [has been used] to estimate the energy input into the terrestrial magnetosphere, under the assumption that the relevant force $F$ is the tangential (magnetotail) force acting primarily on the nightside, $F_{\rm MT}$ (see Sect.~H-I:10.3.2).''
+which [has been used] to estimate the energy input into the terrestrial magnetosphere, under the assumption that the relevant force $F_{\rm sw}$ is the tangential (magnetotail) force acting primarily on the nightside, $F_{\rm MT}$ (see Sect.~I:10.3.2).''